Fenerbahçe S.K.: Active departments

-Fenerbahçe Football
+Men's football

 The club were founded as a football club in 1907, hence the men's football department are the first and oldest of the club.
-They have won a record 28 Turkish championship titles over the course of their history, including 19 Super League titles, 6 National Division titles, and 3 former Turkish Football Championship titles.
-Fenerbahçe have also won the Balkans Cup in 1968, which is marked as the first ever international trophy won by a Turkish football club.
+They have won a record 28 Turkish championship titles over the course of their history, including 19 Super League titles, six National Division titles, and three former Turkish Football Championship titles.
+Fenerbahçe also won the Balkans Cup in 1968, the first ever international trophy won by a Turkish football club.